lucatume/wp-browser/README.md

 and configure it using the required parameters:

- * `loadOnly` - if set to `true` the module will just load WordPress without installing it; useful to access WordPress code outside of unit and integration tests.
- * `multisite` - if set to `true` the WordPress installation will be a multisite one, the `WP_TESTS_MULTISITE` global value.
 * `wpRootFolder` - the absolute path to the root folder of the WordPress installation to use for testing, the `ABSPATH` global value.
 * `dbNAme` - the name of the database to use for the tests, will be trashed during tests so take care, will be the `DB_NAME` global.
 * `dbHost` - the host the database can be found at, will be the `DB_HOST` global.
 * `dbUser` - the database privileged user, should `GRANT ALL` on the database, will be the `DB_USER` global.
 * `dbPassword` - the password for the user, will be the `DB_PASSWORD` global.

  Optional parameters are available to the module to reproduce the original testing suite possibilities as closely as possible:

+* `loadOnly` - if set to `true` the module will just load WordPress without installing it; useful to access WordPress code outside of unit and integration tests; read the paragraph "WPLoader to bootstrap WordPress"; setting this parameter to `true` makes all the ones below superfluous.
 * `isolatedInstall` - bool, def. `true`, whether the WordPress installation should happen in a separate process from the tests or not; running the installation in an isolated process is **the recommended way** and the default one.
+* `multisite` - if set to `true` the WordPress installation will be a multisite one, the `WP_TESTS_MULTISITE` global value.
 * `wpDebug` - bool, def. `true`, the `WP_DEBUG` global value.
 * `multisite` - bool, def. `false`, if set to `true` will create a multisite installation, the `WP_TESTS_MULTISITE` global value.
 * `dbCharset` - string, def. `utf8`, the DB_CHARSET global value.